 Testers ChoiceTesters Choice

 Jan 09, 2002

 This was one of the best pie crusts I’ve ever tasted.
 It was also one of the easiest to make.
 With this recipe in your arsenal, you’ll always get great compliments on your pies.

-Lard and Butter Pie Crust Recipe © 1993 Cook's Illustrated.
+Lard and Butter Pie Crust Recipe © 1993 Editors of Cook's Illustrated.
 All rights reserved.